-Talking about suicide can be a plea for help.
-Don’t assume that someone wont attempt to take their own life if they talk about suicide.
+Talking about suicide can sometimes be a plea for help.
+But don’t assume that someone won’t attempt to take their own life if they talk about suicide.
 Always take suicidal feelings seriously.

-If you talk to someone about their feelings and it seems as though they want to end their life soon, try to keep them safe in the short term.
+You may talk to someone about their feelings, and it seems as though they want to end their life soon.
+Try to keep them safe in the short term.

 How do I keep them safe?

-- seeking professional help.
-See the following section for more information,
+- Seeking professional help.
+See the next section below for more information

-- helping them to create a crisis plan, and
+- Helping them to create a crisis plan

-- removing items that they can end their life with.
+- Removing items that they can end their life with.
+Examples include: